ignite/cli/readme.md

 ![Ignite CLI](./assets/ignite-cli.png)

-[Ignite CLI](https://ignite.com/cli) is the developer experience for [gno.land](https://gno.land), the smart contract platform from the Ignite team.
-It offers everything you need to scaffold, test, and deploy Gno realms and packages: a local dev chain with hot reload, key management backed by the gno keybase, and one-command deployment.
+[Ignite CLI](https://ignite.com/cli) is the all-in-one platform to build, launch, and maintain gno.land smart contracts.
+It is a developer-friendly interface to [gno.land](https://gno.land), the smart contract platform from the Ignite team.
+Ignite CLI offers everything you need to scaffold, test, build, and launch your realms and packages.

-The legacy Cosmos SDK tooling is still available, deprecated, under `ignite cosmos`.
-It receives no further feature work.
+The Cosmos SDK tooling is still available, in maintenance mode, under `ignite cosmos`: it receives bug fixes and compatibility updates, but no new features.

 ## Quick start